ElNiak/awesome-formal-verification/README.md

 [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)

-Welcome to the ultimate list of resources for formal verification techniques and tools.
+Welcome to the ultimate list of resources for formal verification/model checking techniques and tools.
 This repository aims to provide an organized collection of high-quality resources to help professionals, researchers, and enthusiasts stay updated and advance their knowledge in the field.

 Inspired by [awesome-provable](https://github.com/awesomo4000/awesome-provable) and [awesome-open-hardware-verification](https://github.com/ben-marshall/awesome-open-hardware-verification)!

 ## Table of Contents

+* Software
   * [Tools](#tools) which contain or implement verification related functionality
   * [Languages](#languages) - Languages with good ability to use formal type safety
-* [Proof Assistants](#proof-assistants) - Interactive theorem provers used to prove properties of programs.
-* [Projects](#projects) - Projects involving provably correct code.
+* Hardware
+  * [Tools](#hard-tools) which contain or implement verification related functionality
+  * [Languages](#hard-languages) - Languages with good ability to use formal type safety

 * [Books](#books) - Textbooks commonly referred to
 * [Courses](#courses) - Online courses (YouTube, university courses)
 * [Testbench Frameworks](#frameworks) which make writing testbenches easier